Skip navigation

 Liz Pavey

 Liz Pavey is a dance artist/researcher (improviser, choreographer and teacher) whose practice investigates relationships between moving bodies and their environments.
 Her personal values, practice and research imperatives are concerned with fostering individual and collective wellbeing.
-Liz’s work is informed by phenomenology and theories of embodiment, somatics, perception and affect together with Eastern perspectives unpinning her work as a Shiatsu (Japanese bodywork) practitioner.
+Liz’s work is informed by phenomenology and theories of embodiment, new materialism, posthumanism, somatics, and affect together with Eastern perspectives unpinning her work as a Shiatsu (Japanese bodywork) practitioner.
 Arising from her expertise in practices including Qigong, Contact Improvisation and Laban Movement Analysis, key research themes encompass slowness, grounding, empathy and sensitive touch.

 Liz values working as a co-investigator on collaborative interdisciplinary research: